Seaboard Coast Line Railroad: History

 The Seaboard Coast Line emerged on July 1, 1967, following the merger of the Seaboard Air Line Railroad with the Atlantic Coast Line Railroad.
 The combined system totaled 9809 mi, the eighth largest in the United States at the time.
 The railroad had $1.2 billion in assets and revenue with a 54% market share of rail service in the Southeast, facing competition primarily from the Southern.
 The seemingly redundant name resulted from the longstanding short-form names of these two major Southeastern railroads.
 For years, SAL had been popularly known as "Seaboard," while ACL was known as "the Coast Line."

 Prior to the creation of Amtrak on May 1, 1971, the Seaboard Coast Line provided passenger service over much of its system, including local passenger trains on some lines.
 Local trains ended when the Amtrak era began.
 Although several named passenger trains survived through the Amtrak era, many were renamed or combined with other services.

 The first expansion for the Seaboard Coast Line came in 1969 with the acquisition of the Piedmont and Northern Railway, which operated about 128 mi in North and South Carolina.
-SCL would buy out the remaining shares and gain control of the Louisville and Nashville Railroad in 1971, and the Durham and Southern Railway in 1979.
+SCL would buy out the remaining shares and gain control of the Louisville and Nashville Railroad (L&N) in 1971, and also bought the Durham and Southern Railway from the Duke family in 1979.
+In 1978, SCL was approached by the Southern Pacific Railroad (SP) and entered negotiations for a potential transcontinental merger, with the L&N being used to connect the two railroads.
+In May of that year, then-SCL president Prime Osborn III personally called off the merger, but SCL still sold some of their stock to the SP.

 On November 1, 1980, CSX Corporation was created as a holding company for the Family Lines and Chessie System Railroad.
 Effective January 1, 1983, the Seaboard Coast Line Railroad became Seaboard System Railroad after a merger with the Louisville and Nashville Railroad and Clinchfield Railroad.
 For some years prior to this, the SCL and L&N had been under the common ownership of a holding company, Seaboard Coast Line Industries (SCLI), the company's railroad subsidiaries being collectively known as the Family Lines System which consisted of the L&N, SCL, Clinchfield and West Point Routes.
 During this time, the railroads adopted the same paint schemes but continued to operate as separate railroads.

 In 1983, CSX combined the Family Lines System units as the Seaboard System Railroad and later CSX Transportation when the former Chessie units merged with the Seaboard in December 1986.